nickthetj/Cheap-Thrills-Good-Money/README.md

 ![img](images/oldHollywood.jpg)

+## Overview

+Our company is seeking to enter the film making industry by opening a new movie studio.
+Specifically, our company is looking to make movies with a high return using a relatively lean budget.
+We will make our recommendations based on data analyzed from IMDb and The Numbers datasets.

 ## Business Understanding

-Our company wants to enter the original video content creation space by opening a new movie studio.
-Specifically, we want to identify the top performing movie genres based on a tier of budgets and recommend which directors should make our movies for each budget tier.
+Our team has decided on three budget tiers and will make our recommendations around them.
+We have identified the top performing movie genres and top directors our company should hire to make the movie with the highest possible return for each budget tier.

 ## The Data